 There are many types of resumes out there, but here are the most common ones specifically crafted for whatever you need.

 The most common type of resume used.
 The chronological format lists your most recent employment history first, with your jobs appearing by date in a time line.
 This is the traditional format used in resumes and places more emphasis on your job titles and your employment history over your skills.

-The functional resume will focus more on your skills and achievements rather than job titles and places of employment.
-Functional resumes give you the platform to display your skills and experiences.
+A functional resume highlights the ability of a person to do the job functions of the work position that is open for employment.
+Functional resumes give you the platform to display and highlight your skills and experiences.
 This format works best for job seekers who have no working experience or have a large gap in between their jobs.

 The combination resume is one of the three mainstream types of resume formats used today.
 It is organized into two parts or pages, with the first part of a combination resume following a functional format and the second part following the chronological format.

 These templates were selected from among the best ones on the internet and were written by knowledgeable professionals who wish to save you from all the hassle in writing your own sales resume.
 You may be able to easily download these templates for free, and you can choose to save it in either Doc, Docx, or high-resolution PDF depending on which format works for you.
 These templates are fully editable as long as you have the required software such as MS Office and Adobe Acrobat.
 However, you may need to have the licensed version of Adobe Acrobat to be able to edit PDF files.